TedTschopp/tschopp.net/_posts/Drafts/2018-11-19-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World-Part-II.md

 * Decrease Personality modifier by 1d3
 * Decrease Intelligence Modifier by 1d3

+#### With the Head of a...
+* Man

+* Bull
+* etc...

+#### With the Body of a...
+* Man

+* Bull
+* etc...

+#### Magical, Undead
+When the body dies, the spirit and the mind must be properly dealt with.
+Each religious tradition, deity, and demi-god has various plans on how this occurs and what to do.
+Some cults and religions however will prescribe the creation of various forms of the undead under certain circumstances.

+#####  The Zombie
+The zombie is a human being whose body is still alive, but their spirit and mind have been removed from the body.
+The reasons for doing this can be because there are spirits who wish to use the body as a host.
+Another example would be that the body is never given a spirit at all, but instead is given a simplistic mind set upon a given outcome.
+Eventually the body may die, but the zombie will continue to control the remaining flesh, bones, and sinew.

+* Fast
+* Contagious
+* Traditional
+* Movie

+##### The Mummy
+The Mummy is human body who has died.
+However through various techniques the spirit and the mind are still bound to this body.
+This may be done by the person themselves who wishes to take this route to eternal life.
+This can also be done by others who wish a person who has died to continue to live.
+There are even cultures where this may be done to

+Zombie, Mummy, Skeleton, Ghost, Spirit.

+#### Magical, Vampire

+#### Magical, Were

 #### Magical, Demonic
 calculating, dark, with fiery highlights.